 This program's mission is to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management agencies.
-The five fellowship positions start in August 2023 and are available with the coastal programs in Connecticut, Maine, U.S. Virgin Islands, and Washington, and with the Coastal States Organization.
+The fellowship positions start in August 2024 and will be available later this Fall.
 Eligibility requirements, descriptions of the projects, and guidance on how to apply can be found in this linked pdf and at coast.noaa.gov/fellowship.

 HOW TO APPLY

 Oregon Sea Grant uses eSeaGrant for fellowship application submissions.
 To access eSeaGrant send an email to [email protected] declaring your interest in applying.
 Please include the name of the fellowship you wish to apply for in the subject line.
 An eSeaGrant account will then be created for you.
 All components of your application, including letters of recommendation, will be submitted through eSeaGrant.
 Stating your interest does not obligate you to apply.
 We are here to provide assistance as needed; however, please do not wait until the last minute to apply.

 For additional details on the 2024 application, visit the NOAA Coastal Management Fellowship page.